rehierl/html-outliner-spec/issue-associations.md

 this step turns out to be **bugged**, if the association is established when exiting the remaining nodes.

-The reason for this is, that adding a node to the `innerNodes` array will append it to the end of that array.
+The reason for this is, that adding a node to the `innerNodes` list will append it to the end of that list.
 The sequence of nodes that this array represents will not correspond to the document's structure, if nodes are added when exiting them (reversed order).
-So with regards to an `innerNodes` list/array, this step must be executed when entering the remaining nodes.
+So with regards to an `innerNodes` list, this step must be executed when entering the remaining nodes.

 <h5 id="type-5-current-section">What does 'current section' represent?</h5>